 CHI Health participates in over 50 cancer clinical trials to find better ways to prevent, diagnose and treat cancer.
 Doctors use clinical trials to learn more about how to fight cancer.
 In addition to the long term gains, patients can gain in the short term, too.
 Through clinical research, physicians at CHI Health are able to offer their patients innovative, emerging treatments that are not currently available.
 Search current clinical trials.

-Moving Research to Bedside
+Moving Oncology Research to the Bedside

 Through the Catholic Health Initiative Institute for Research (CIRI) Oncology Research Alliance (CORA), CHI Health is a member of the National Cancer Institute (NCI)’s Community Oncology Research Program.
 There are 34 NCORP sites across the country.
 Participation in the NCORP program allows CHI Health patients access to cancer prevention, control, screening, and post-treatment surveillance clinical trials conducted by NCORP and to NCI’s National Clinical Trials Network (NCTN) treatment, imaging and quality of life trials.
 For more information about the NCORP program, visit http://ncorp.cancer.gov